TanayShukla/TanayShukla/README.md

 - 👯 I’m looking to collaborate on Youtube and other Platforms.
 - 🤔 I’m looking for help with vectorX Documentation.
 - 💬 Ask me about C++ and Tech Related Stuff.
-- 📫 How to reach me: tanay.general@gmail.co
+- 📫 How to reach me: tanay.general@gmail.com
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I do lot of stuff.